-Component Interval Application Туре Teeter hinge 5 hrs (recomm.) as required AutoGyro S.VB6007 Pre-rotator drive coupling sleeves as required as required AutoGyro S.VB6006
+Component Interval Application Туре Teeter hinge 5 hrs (recomm.) as required AutoGyro S.VB6007 Pre-rotator drive coupling sleeves as required as required AutoGyro S.VB6006 Pre-rotator belt and pulleys as required as required AutoGyro S.VB6018

 Any signs of wear on the teeter tower due to movement of the teeter bolt head indicate a beginning of seizure of the teeter hinge.
 In most cases the phenomenon is caused by insufficient greasing.